stas00/porting/transformers/fairseq-wmt19/README.md

 ## Closing thoughts

 - While I couldn't port the model ensemble as `transformers` doesn't support it, on the plus side the download size of the final `facebook/wmt19-*` models  is 1.1GB and not 13GB as in the original.
-For some reason the original includes the optimizer state saved in the model - so it adds 4x2.2GB almost 9GB of dead weight for those who just want to download the model to use it as is to translate text.
+For some reason the original includes the optimizer state saved in the model - so it adds almost 9GB (4x2.2GB) of dead weight for those who just want to download the model to use it as is to translate text.

 - While the job of porting looked very challenging at the beginning as I didn't know the internals of neither `transformers` nor `fairseq`, looking back it wasn't that difficult after all.
 This was primarily due to having most of the components already available to me in the various parts of `transformers` - I *just* needed to find parts that I needed, mostly borrowing heavily from other models, and then tweak them to do what I needed.
 This was true for both the code and the tests.
-It'd have been a much more difficult project if I had to write it all from scratch.
-But finding the right parts wasn't easy.
+Let's rephrase that - porting was difficult - but it'd have been much more difficult if I had to write it all from scratch.
+And finding the right parts wasn't easy.

 ## Appreciations